Why participate?

 • Patients have a better experience with medical care as they play an active role in their own healthcare.

-Remember that taking part in clinical trial is a personal choice.
+Remember that taking part in a clinical trial is a personal choice.
 If you do decide to join a clinical trial, it’s always voluntary.
 This means, you can leave at any time if you change your mind.

 Image

-We run our trials in accordance with the principles of Declaration of Helsinki and Good Clinical Practice (GCP).
+We run our trials in accordance with the principles of the Declaration of Helsinki and Good Clinical Practice (GCP).

 AstraZeneca is using several principles to ensure participants feel safe whilst taking part in our clinical trials.

 Informed Consent process is the process of learning and discussing the details of the clinical trial with the study doctor before deciding whether to take part.
 This is also time for the potential participants to make sure all their questions have been answered.
 All details about the clinical trial are outlined in a document called the Informed Consent Form (ICF).
-The ICF focuses on the purpose of the clinical trial, its duration, required procedures, potential benefits and risks and what will happen to data collected from participants.
+The ICF focuses on the purpose of the clinical trial, its duration, required procedures, potential benefits, risks, and what will happen to data collected from participants.

 Image

 Informed Consent process is the process of learning and discussing the details of the clinical trial with the study doctor before deciding whether to take part.
 This is also time for the potential participants to make sure all their questions have been answered.
 All details about the clinical trial are outlined in a document called the Informed Consent Form (ICF).
-The ICF focuses on the purpose of the clinical trial, its duration, required procedures, potential benefits and risks and what will happen to data collected from participants.
+The ICF focuses on the purpose of the clinical trial, its duration, required procedures, potential benefits, risks, and what will happen to data collected from participants.

 Why your participation matters?